 This registration page is for single log-ins only.
 For more information about purchasing individual logins for multiple staff members, please visit this page.

-Establishing an Effective Social Media Policy for Your JurisdictionContains 3 Component(s), 1.5 credits offered Includes a Live Event on 06/25/2019 at 1:00 PM (EDT)
+Establishing an Effective Social Media Policy for Your JurisdictionContains 3 Component(s), Includes Credits Recorded On: 06/25/2019

 Learn how to create or improve a social media policy for your municipality

 If you work in local government, you've almost certainly heard stories of public officials getting themselves into hot water through irresponsible use of social media.
 While these situations can often be avoided by using common sense, it's crucial for municipalities to have clear, detailed social media policies in place to both protect the government and its employees from legal liability as well as to maintain the public's trust.

 In this webinar, you'll join Dr. Thomas Bryer from the University of Central Florida and Dr. Sarah Stoeckel from the Titusville, FL city council as they give you the tools you need to make sure your local government's social media policies are up to snuff.
 You will learn:

 - The essential elements of an effective social media policy